guyatkinson/n-d-viewer/README.md

 n-d-viewer
 ==========

-Java Applet to view n-dimensional wireframes
+Java Applet to view n-dimensional wireframes.

+You can see it in action at: http://success-developer.com/examples/n-d/